Over the last few years, we’ve all heard a lot about vaping. Especially its popularity among teens.

-- Symptoms of vaping-related illness can vary.
-Symptoms can include cough, shortness of breath or chest pain, nausea, vomiting, abdominal pain or diarrhea, fever, chills or weight loss, the CDC says.
-Additionally, symptoms appeared over a wide range of time – some in a few days and others over several weeks.
+- Symptoms can vary.
+Coughing, shortness of breath, chest pain, nausea, vomiting, abdominal pain or diarrhea, fever, chills or weight loss – all could be symptoms of vaping illness.
+Some symptoms can appear over a few days.
+Others might appear over a few weeks.

-- Most e-cigarettes contain highly addictive nicotine.
-While nicotine itself is not known to cause cancer, it is a stimulant that can cause health problems.
-It can also be as difficult to give up as heroin.
-The impact of nicotine and the chemical changes it causes in the adolescent brain are very important because the brain is not fully developed until age 25.
-This can lead to permanent changes in the brain at a critical time in development, affecting memory, learning and cognition.
-It can also increase the risk of addiction to other substances.
-Don’t forget that e-cigarettes can also contain other harmful substances besides nicotine.
-E-cigarettes contain at least 60 potentially toxic chemicals that irritate your lungs and can cause lasting lung damage and disease.
+- Most e-cigarettes contain nicotine – which is highly addictive.
+Nicotine itself is not known to cause cancer.
+But it is a stimulant that can cause health problems.
+A person’s brain isn’t fully developed until age 25.
+Nicotine can lead to permanent changes in the brain – affecting memory, learning and cognition.
+And it could increase the risk of addiction to other substances.
+Remember, too, that e-cigarettes can contain other harmful substances.
+E-cigarettes contain at least 60 potentially toxic chemicals.
+These can irritate your lungs and can cause lasting lung damage and disease.